Nicolas Meizonnet

 Nicolas Jérôme Grégoire Meizonnet-Bérenguier (born 22 December 1983) is a French politician serving as the member of the National Assembly for the 2nd constituency of Gard since 1 February 2020.
 A member of the National Rally (RN), he has also been a departmental councillor of Gard for the canton of Vauvert since 2 April 2015.

 Political career

 The son of Jean-Louis Meizonnet, a municipal councillor of Vauvert and regional councillor of Occitanie, Nicolas Meizonnet is an engineer by occupation.

 Meizonnet served as a municipal councillor of Vauvert from 8 December 2014 to 28 June 2020.
 He was elected to the Departmental Council of Gard in the 2015 election.
 Meizonnet became a member of the National Assembly after Gilbert Collard was elected to the European Parliament.
 As his substitute, Meizonnet took his place in the National Assembly.

+In the 2024 snap legislative election, Meizonnet was reelected with 52% of votes in the first round.